Estimating conditional Mann-Whitney effects using pseudo-observation-based regression: Analysis of the SUCCESS-A study data

 We illustrate our approach using data from the multicenter randomized phase III SUCCESS-A trial (NCT02181101), which enrolled 3,754 patients with primary invasive breast cancer between September 2005 and March 2007 \citep{GregorioHaeberleFaschingetal.2020}.
-Participants were randomized 1:1 to receive either standard chemotherapy alone (control group) or standard chemotherapy plus gemcitabine (intervention group).
+Participants were randomized 1:1 to receive either standard chemotherapy plus gemcitabine (intervention group) or standard chemotherapy alone (control group).
 The primary endpoint was disease-free survival (DFS), as defined in Section~\ref{sec:intro}.
 Because death was included in the definition of DFS, it was not treated as a competing event in this secondary analysis.
 For further details on the inclusion/exclusion criteria and the design of the study, we refer to \cite{GregorioHaeberleFaschingetal.2020}.

-Patients were censored at their last known disease-free date, resulting in an event rate of 12.2\% (458 events among 3,754 patients).
+Patients were censored at their last known disease-free date, resulting in an event proportion of 12.2\% (458 events among 3,754 patients).
 The maximum follow-up duration was 5.5 years (6 months of chemotherapy plus 5 years of follow-up), with a median follow-up of 5.2 years.
 Patient and tumor characteristics included age at randomization, body mass index (BMI), menopausal status, tumor stage, tumor grade, lymph node status, tumor type, HER2 status, estrogen receptor (ER) status, and progesterone receptor (PR) status.
 After excluding individuals with missing covariate data, the final dataset used for analysis comprised 3,652 patients.
 Appendix~\ref{app:success} contains tables with more detailed data summaries and results from supplementary analyses.